 In April 2016, following another private audience with Pope Francis, Fr.
 Carrón addressed the Fraternity in a letter: “I don’t think there’s anything that can help us more than constantly striving to identify with the witness that the Pope offers us each day.”

 In September 2015, Rizzoli published La bellezza disarmata, a collection of essays and lectures that discuss the major topics of contemporary life, anything from the family to the economic crisis, as challenges to and opportunities for a form of Christianity with a sincere desire to reach the human heart in a new way.
-This volume, presented in dozens of events in Italy and abroad (and published in Spanish, Portuguese, French, and English under the title Disarming Beauty), has provided many opportunities for dialogue with various public figures and protagonists of society from every imaginable worldview.
+This volume, presented in dozens of events in Italy and abroad (and published in various languages including English under the title Disarming Beauty), has provided many opportunities for dialogue with various public figures and protagonists of society from every imaginable worldview.
 For some years now, Fr.
 Carrón has regularly made public speeches and given interviews to members of the media around the globe.

 In October 2017, Piemme Publishing published Dov’è Dio?
 La fede cristiana al tempo della grande incertezza a book-length interview featuring Fr.
 Carrón in a conversation with La Stampa's Vaticanist Andrea Tornielli.
 The text encompasses the movement's gaze on the present time and on the core proposal of the faith through faithfulness to Fr.
 Giussani's charism and Pope Francis' Magisterium.